- Digital Marketing I in winter semester 2022/23

 - Written exam (60 Minutes; students can answer exam questions in English or German)

-- Optional bonus: Business simulation game or training exercises (in case of successful participation: improvement of the exam grade by one grading level)
+- Optional bonus: Business simulation game, group project or training exercises (in case of successful participation: improvement of the exam grade by one grading level)

 - Chaffey, D., Ellis-Chadwick, F. (2019), Digital Marketing, 7th ed., Pearson.